matthiask/406.ch/posts/20241218-object-based-assets-for-django-s-forms-media.md

 myself despite having been a user of something like this for such a long time.
 After all, I have been happily contributing issue reports, bug fixes and tests to Django.
-The process of adding new features sometimes is terribly frustrating even when looking (and cheering) from the sidelines, it takes so much time and energy.
+The process of adding new features sometimes is terribly frustrating though even when looking (and cheering) from the sidelines.
 It feels bad that adding another package to the [list of packages I maintain](https://pypi.org/user/matthiask/) so clearly seems to be the better way to **get things done** compared to proposing a new feature for Django itself.
 I hope [processes change